 In short, it takes two forms to apply for a Cal Grant:

-A FAFSA must be submitted to the federal processor by no later than March 2, 2011.
-The FAFSA should be filed as early as possible after January 1 so that necessary corrections can be made prior to March 2.
+A FAFSA must be submitted to the federal processor by no later than March 2, 2017.
+The 2017-18 FAFSA becomes available October 1, 2016.
+We recommend you submit your FAFSA early so that any necessary corrections can be made prior to the March 2, 2017 Cal Grant deadline.

-A GPA Verification Form must be submitted to CSAC by no later than March 2, 2011.
+A GPA Verification Form must be submitted to CSAC no later than March 2, 2017.
 This form can be filed as soon as it becomes available in the preceding fall:

 We cannot overemphasize the importance of keeping a copy of both the FAFSA and Cal Grant GPA Verification Form and obtaining evidence that both were transmitted or mailed by March 2.
 Each year one or more of our California students need to document for the state that they submitted the appropriate forms on time.